 Case study compulsory for 20 marks.
-Review and recap of case study discussed from Unit 1 to Practical Components:
+Review and recap of case study discussed from Unit 1 to 4 Practical Components:

-- 1. A Student is expected to trade in stocks.
-It involves an investment of a virtual amount of Rs.10 lakhs in a diversified portfolio and manages the portfolio.
-At the end of the Semester the Net worth is to be assessed and marks may be given (to beat an index). - 2.
+- 1. Students are expected to trade in securities using virtual money.
+It involves an investment and management of Rs.10 lakhs in a diversified portfolio.
+At the end of the Semester the Net worth is to be assessed and marks may be given based on the rationale and consistency in investment. - 2.
 Students should study the functioning of stock exchange. - 3.
 Students should study stock market pages from business press and present their observations - 4.
 Students can do - a.
 Macro Economic Analysis for the Indian economy. - b.
 Industry Analysis for Specific Sectors. - c.
 Company Analysis for select companies. - d.
 Practice Technical Analysis - 5.
 Students can study the mutual funds schemes available in the market and do their Performance evaluation.

-- 1. Investment Analysis and Portfolio management Prasanna Chandra, 5/e, McGraw Hill Education (India) Pvt.
-Ltd., - 2.
-Security Analysis and Portfolio Management- Kevin S, 2/e, PHI, 2015.
+- 1. Investment Analysis and Portfolio Management Prasanna Chandra, 6/e, McGraw Hill Education (India) Pvt.
+Ltd., 2021. - 2.
+Security Analysis and Portfolio Management- Kevin S, 3/e, PHI, 2022.

-- 1. Security Analysis & Portfolio Management Punithavathy Pandian, 2/e, Vikas, 2005. - 2.
-Security Analysis & Portfolio Management Avadhani V. A, HPH. - 3.
-Investment Management Bhalla V. K, 17/e, S.Chand, 2011. - 4.
-Security Analysis & Portfolio Management Fisher and Jordan, 6/e, Pearson, 2011. - 5.
-Investment Analysis & Portfolio Management-Reilly, 8/e, Cengage Learning.
+- 1. Security Analysis & Portfolio Management Avadhani V. A, HPH, 12/e, 2015 - 2.
+Investment Management Bhalla V. K, 19/e, S.Chand, 2013. - 3.
+Security Analysis and Portfolio Management Fisher and Jordan, 7/e, Pearson, 2018. - 4.
+Investment Analysis and Portfolio Management- Frank Reily, Keith C. Brown, Stanford J. Leeds, 11/e, Cengage Learning., 2022. - 5.
+Security Analysis and Portfolio Management Punithavathy Pandian, 2/e, Vikas, 2005.